bsierieb1/xdasi-bio-2021-archive/docs/z_staging_prep/index.md

 ---
-title: Learning R
+title: Staging
-nav_order: 3
+nav_order: 4
 has_children: true
+nav_exclude: false
 ---

-# Learning R
+# Staging Area

 Here you will find basic information about **R**, working with the powerful integrated development enviroment (IDE) **RStudio**, **tutorials** on the R language, and other useful **resources** for mastering R.